Puerto Montt The Lakes District, Chile Travel Guide

 Some restaurants in the city center have Italian, Peruvian, or other international options.

-Awareness of gluten-free or other allergens is limited in smaller venues.
+Awareness of gluten-free or other allergens is not widely available in smaller venues.
 Larger or modern restaurants may be more accommodating.

 Direct communication with staff is recommended.